Query Rewriting for Retrieval-Augmented Large Language Models: Abstract

 \section{Abstract}

-Large Language Models (LLMs) play a powerful \textit{Reader} of the \textit{Retrieve-then-Read} pipeline, making great progress in knowledge-based open-domain tasks.
-This work introduces a new framework, \textit{Rewrite-Retrieve-Read} that improves the retrieval-augmented method from the perspective of the query rewriting.
-Prior studies mostly contribute to adapt the retriever or stimulate the reader.
-Different from them, our approach pay attention of the query adaptation.
-Because the original query can not be always optimal to retrieve for the LLM, especially in the real world.
-(1) We first prompt an LLM to rewrite the queries, then conduct retrieval-augmented reading.
-(2) We further apply a small language model as a trainable rewriter, which rewrite the search query to cater to the frozen retriever and the LLM reader.
-To fine-tune the rewriter, we first use a pseudo data to conduct supervised warm-up training.
-Then the \textit{Retrieve-then-Read} pipeline is modeled as a reinforcement learning context.
-The rewriter is further trained as a policy model by maximize the reward of the pipeline performance.
-Evaluation is performed on two downstream tasks, open-domain QA and multiple choice.
-Our framework is proved effective and scalable.
+Large Language Models (LLMs) play powerful, black-box readers in the \textit{retrieve-then-read} pipeline, making remarkable progress in knowledge-intensive tasks.
+This work introduces a new framework, \textit{Rewrite-Retrieve-Read} instead of the previous \textit{retrieve-then-read} for the retrieval-augmented LLMs from the perspective of the query rewriting.
+Unlike prior studies focusing on adapting either the retriever or the reader, our approach pays attention to the adaptation of the search query itself, for there is inevitably a gap between the input text and the needed knowledge in retrieval.
+We first prompt an LLM to generate the query, then use a web search engine to retrieve contexts.
+Furthermore, to better align the query to the frozen modules, we propose a trainable scheme for our pipeline.
+A small language model is adopted as a trainable rewriter to cater to the black-box LLM reader.
+The rewriter is trained using the feedback of the LLM reader by reinforcement learning.
+Evaluation is conducted on downstream tasks, open-domain QA and multiple-choice QA.
+Experiments results show consistent performance improvement, indicating that our framework is proven effective and scalable, and brings a new framework for retrieval-augmented LLM \footnote{https://github.com/xbmxb/RAG-query-rewriting}.